 Up, then down again

-You need to play a game you’re comfortable with that is keeping with the size of your bankroll.
+You need to choose a game you’re comfortable playing that aligns with the size of your bankroll.
 Sometimes, you can move up a limit to take advantage of profitable circumstances.
 But, while you’re building your bankroll, you need to be able to move down again when those circumstances change.
 And you need to feel good about doing it. — MC